kartik2005221/Omni-Scanner/README.md

 **Discover.
 Analyze.
 Secure.**

-A Python-powered network scanning suite for ethical hackers, sysadmins, and security enthusiasts.
+Omni-Scanner is a simple yet powerful network scanner that helps you find devices, analyze your network, and stay secure — built with Python for ethical hacking and learning purposes.

 ---